TESL 402: Principles of Linguistics for Teachers, 3 cr.

 TESL 471: Evolution of Laws and Policies in language Instruction, 3 cr.

 Survey of the historical and current ideologies, the laws which they informed, and the policies and practices which resulted regarding language use in the educational system.
 Use will be explored in terms of a language as a medium of communication, language as a medium of instruction, and language as a content area.
-Comparisons will be drawn between the US and international contexts.
+Comparisons will be drawn between the U.S. and international contexts.
 After extensive readings in the literature and in class preparation, students will be expected to design a grant proposal and make a presentation on a topic directly related to an area of their choice.
-Prereq: graduate standing, TESL 402 and TESL 410.
+Prerequisite: graduate standing, TESL 402 and TESL 410.

 TESL 490: Seminar in Teaching English as a Second Language (title varies), 3 cr.

 Survey of current research in English as a second language with particular emphasis on methodology and evaluation.
 After extensive readings in the current literature, students will be expected to carry out a project of their own.
 Topics may include materials preparation, current trends, SLA research, language and culture, bilingual education, vocabulary, and special education.
 Consult the Schedule of Classes for specific topics.
 Prerequisite: graduate standing, TESL 402 (or LING 401), TESL 410, TESL 414, TESL 420, TESL 445, TESL 460, and a B average.